Sashi Reddi

-Sashi Parvatha Reddi (born 27 May 1965) is an entrepreneur, venture capitalist and a philanthropist.
+Sashi Parvatha Reddi is an entrepreneur, venture capitalist and a philanthropist.
 Sashi Reddi was the CEO and founder of AppLabs.
 Sashi Reddi was born in Madras, India and later migrated to the US.
 He grew up in Guntur but attended boarding school at Lawrence School, Lovedale.
 He is a recipient of the Louis Braille Award from the Pennsylvania Council for the Blind, for the year 2017.
 He currently sits on the advisory board of the Wharton Entrepreneurial Programs and the advisory board of IIT Hyderabad.

 Early life and education

-Sashi secured a Bachelor of Technology in Computer Science and Engineering in 1987 from Indian Institute of Technology Delhi.
+Sashi studied in a boarding school, The Lawrence School, Lovedale, near Ooty.
+He secured a Bachelor of Technology in Computer Science and Engineering in 1987 from Indian Institute of Technology Delhi.
 He did his MS in Computer Science from Courant Institute of Mathematical Sciences at New York University.
 He obtained a PhD in Operations and Information Management from University of Pennsylvania – The Wharton School.